-Rajya Sabha election 2018 results: Full list of winners from Karnataka, Uttar Pradesh, West Bengal, Kerala, Chhattisgarh, Jharkhand
+Rajya Sabha election 2018 results: Full list of winners from Uttar Pradesh, Karnataka, West Bengal, Jharkhand, Chhattisgarh

 List of candidates who won unopposed

-Maharashtra: Prakash Javadekar (BJP); Narayan Rane (BJP); V Muraleedharan (BJP); Kumar Ketkar (Congress); Ail Desai (Shiv Sena);
+Maharashtra: Prakash Javadekar (BJP); Narayan Rane (BJP); V Muraleedharan (BJP); Kumar Ketkar (Congress); Ail Desai (Shiv Sena); Vandana Chavan (NCP)

+Andhra Pradesh: TDP leader C M Ramesh, has been unanimously elected to Rajya Sabha consecutively.